amydeg25/sosafe-dummy-aman/README.md

 # Terraform Datadog EKS

-This repository provides Terraform configurations for deploying an Amazon EKS (Elastic Kubernetes Service) cluster, deploys a sample application integrated with Datadog for monitoring and observability.
+This repository provides Terraform configurations for deploying an Amazon EKS (Elastic Kubernetes Service) cluster, simple bash script which uses some pre-deploy packages along with kubernetes manifest that deploys a sample application integrated with Datadog for monitoring and observability.

 ## Table of Contents